FLOSSBOKORG/FLOSSBOK/foss-development-principles-and-processes/project-leadership.md

 ## Give commit access

 Some contributors only make small improvements to the project.
-In this case, there is no need to grant them commit access, as they will not commit to the project all the time. _Pull Request_, is often
+In this case, there is no need to grant them commit access, as they will not commit to the project all the time. _Pull Request_, is often used by this type of contributors, to submit their contributions.

+If a contributor is constantly active in the project, and make a lot of contributions back, then it is a time to consider to give him commit access.
+Different projects have different requirements on how to gain commit access.
+In order to have committer, one must show he is passionate, accountable and skillful.

+For projects on github.com, different branches are used for different teams and developers to submit their contributions without causing conflicts among the whole project.
+It is the job of a project owner/maintainer to decide when to merge different branches.

 ## Governance structure